 rysherma'at' indiana 'dot' edu

-I am excited to be part of the IU Telecommunications PhD program, where I will use the opportunity to develop the skill set necessary to perform professional-caliber business research in either a private or university setting.
-After a 3 year detour away from the quantitative skill set I had cultivated as an economics student at the College of the University of Chicago, I plan to reinforce the statistical and mathematical skills I had been dusting off in assorted MBA classes by acquiring a minor in statistics.
-With the ample opportunities to apprentice with the department's professors, I also hope to further practice my research design, writing, presentation and teaching skills.
+I am excited to be part of the IU Telecommunications PhD program, where I continue to develop the broad skill set necessary to perform professional-caliber business research in either a private or university setting.
+Law school sharpened my mind and taught me a substantive knowledge about intellectual property and business law, but was also a 3 year detour away from the quantitative skill set I had cultivated as an economics student at the College of the University of Chicago.
+As a student in this department, I have been reinforcing the statistical and mathematical skills by acquiring a minor in ‘Business Economics and Public Policy’ and completing assorted statistics courses throughout the university.

 Personal Preferences: I love groups and meetings, so I generally prefer group projects over solitary work.
 I enjoy experiencing nature (especially near, on, or in the water), modern art and design, strategy games, museums, and media of all forms.
 I exist on a steady diet of magazines, including The Economist, Popular Science, Wired, Motor Trend, and a variety of video game publications.
 I also love great conversation, eclectic food and going on zany adventures, so if you are interested in any of the above, please feel encouraged to strike up a conversation with me.